-- \$CMETH = CONSERV - \$CGRS is the source grid type: LR, D and U. Note that the grid corners have to given by the user in the grid data file grids.nc or by the code itself in the initialisation phase by calling routine oasis_write_corner (see section 2.2.4); OASIS3-MCT will not attempt to automatically calculate them as OASIS3.3. - \$CFTYP, \$REST, \$NBIN are as for DISTWGT. - \$NORM is the NORMalization option: - FRACAREA: The sum of the non-masked source cell intersected areas is used to NORMalise each target cell field value: the flux is not locally conserved, but the flux value itself is reasonable. - DESTAREA: The total target cell area is used to NORMalise each target cell field value even if it only partly intersects non-masked source grid cells: local flux conservation is ensured, but unreasonable flux values may result. - FRACNNEI: as FRACAREA, except that at least the source nearest unmasked neighbour is used for unmasked target cells that intersect only masked source cells.
-Note that a zero value will be assigned to a target cell that does not intersect any source cells (masked or unmasked), even with FRACNNEI option. - \$ORDER: FIRST or SECOND for first or second order conservative remapping respectively (see SCRIP 1.4 documentation).
+- \$CMETH = CONSERV - \$CGRS is the source grid type: LR, D and U. Note that the grid corners have to given by the user in the grid data file grids.nc or by the code itself in the initialisation phase by calling routine oasis_write_corner (see section 2.2.4); OASIS3-MCT will not attempt to automatically calculate them as OASIS3.3. - \$CFTYP, \$REST are as for DISTWGT. - \$NBIN is the number of restriction bins that can be more than 1 as bin restriction is effectively allowed for CONSERV; for details, see (Piacentini et al 2018). - \$NORM is the NORMalization option: - · FRACAREA: The sum of the non-masked source cell intersected areas is used to NORMalise each target cell field value: the flux is not locally conserved, but the flux value itself is reasonable. - DESTAREA: The total target cell area is used to NORMalise each target cell field value even if it only partly intersects non-masked source grid cells: local flux conservation is ensured, but unreasonable flux values may result. - FRACNNEI: as FRACAREA, except that an additional unmasked source nearest neighbour is used for unmasked target cells that intersect only masked source cells. - \$ORDER: FIRST or SECOND for first or second order conservative remapping respectively (see SCRIP 1.4 documentation).

-For CONSERV/SECOND, 3 weigths are needed; OASIS3-MCT will calculate these weights and corresponding addresses (if they are not already provided) but will not, at run time, calculate the two extra terms to which the second and third weights should be applied; these terms, respectively the gradient of the field with respect to the longitude (θ) $\frac{\delta f}{\delta \theta}$ and the gradient of the field with respect to the latitude $(\phi) \frac{1}{\cos\theta} \frac{\delta f}{\delta \phi}$ need to be calculated by the source code and transfered as extra arguments of the oasis_put (see fld2, fld3 in section 2.2.7).
-Note that CONSERV/SECOND is not positive definite and has not been fully validated yet.
+For CONSERV/SECOND, 3 weights are needed; OASIS3-MCT will calculate these weights and corresponding addresses (if they are not already provided) but will not, at run time, calculate the two extra terms to which the second and third weights should be applied.
+These terms, respectively the gradient of the field with respect to the latitude (θ) $\frac{\delta f}{\delta \theta}$ and the gradient of the field with respect to the longitude (φ) $\frac{1}{\cos \theta}$ $\frac{\delta f}{\delta \phi}$ need to be calculated by the source code and transferred as extra arguments of the oasis_put as fld2 and fld3 respectively (see section 2.2.7).
+Note that CONSERV/SECOND is not positive definite.